853866252/drdos-framework/README.md

 # Drdos Framework

-- Drdos Framework is my outcome of drdos learning.
+Drdos Framework is my outcome of drdos working.
 I try to write this like a real framework.
-- The tools has been completed.
-I'll release it later.
-In fact, it's easy to write this tool.
-Just forge UDP raw pack and insert the payload.

 ## Declaration